cliftondavies/Twitter-Personal-Assistant/README.md

 ### Setup

 1. [Sign up](https://twitter.com/) for a personal twitter account if you don't have one.
 Apply for a developer account using your personal account [here](https://developer.twitter.com/).
 Once approved, follow the instructions to create an app and generate its credentials.
-You'll need this to access the Twitter API.
+You'll need the credentials to successfully run or test the app.
 2. [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/)
 3. Clone repo into your local environment using your favourite terminal:
 ```